aj-das/aj-das-recipe-ratings-predictor/README.md

 To evaluate the model, I chose Mean Squared Error (MSE) as my metric.
 MSE penalizes substantial errors more severely.
 Classification metrics like accuracy or F1-score would not be appropriate in this context because we are predicting a continuous outcome, not a class label.

-At the time of prediction, I used all features (e.g., `minutes`, `protein`, `n_steps`, `tags`, etc.) that were available to the system before the user submits any rating.
+At the time of prediction, I used all features (e.g., `minutes`, `protein`, `n_steps`, `tags`, etc.) that were available to the system before the user submitted any rating.
 Therefore, my setup simulates how a platform like Food.com might recommend or rank recipes before they are reviewed.

 ## Baseline Model

 I trained a linear regression model to have a starting point for predicting a recipe's average user rating.
 I used `minutes` (prep time) and `calories` (energy content) as inputs.
-These features may affect user perception and satisfaction, like whether the recipe takes a long or short time to make or considering the amount of calories for a recipe.
+These features may affect user perception and satisfaction, like whether the recipe takes a long or short time to make or considering the amount of calories in a recipe.

 Before training, I dropped any rows where the `avg_rating` was missing.
 The preprocessing pipeline consisted of imputation, scaling, and modeling.
 Any missing values in features were filled with the median.
 I used `StandardScaler()` to improve numerical stability.
 Finally, I trained the model with `LinearRegression` from `sklearn`.
-I bundled the process into a `Pipeline`. and evaluated the model using **Mean Squared Error (MSE)** on a 20% test set.
+I bundled the process into a `Pipeline` and evaluated the model using **Mean Squared Error (MSE)** on a 20% test set.

 **Baseline MSE:** `0.2400`